zhiner8/CMSC320_Spring25_Git/README.md

-# CMSC 320 Assignment 1: Introduction to Git and GitHub
+# CMSC 320 Assignment 1: Introduction to Git and GitHub (Credit to Kobe Wang (kwwwv))

 Welcome to your first 320 assignment!!
 This portion will introduce you to the basic functionalities of Git and GitHub.